 - 1. The otherness of Muslims from afar in late Ayutthaya. - 2.
 The traces of Islamic civilization at the end of Ayutthaya, Thonburi and the Reigns of Kings Rama I-II. - 3.
 The multicultural guests in the Reigns of Kings Rama III-IV. - 4.
-Unity under royal patronage in the Reigns of Kings Rama V-VI.
+Unity under royal patronage in the Reigns of Kings Rama v-v1.

-1. The otherness of Muslims from afar in the late Ayutthaya.
+4.1 The Otherness of Muslims from Afar in the Late Ayutthaya

 In the reign of King Songthum and King Narai, Siam became a center of maritime trade that required expertise and connections in the foreign trade network.
 Muslims from several countries such as Persia, India, Malaya, Java and Cham, therefore, took part in Siamese society in various roles.
-With characteristics, Muslims perceived as strangers from different cultural backgrounds.
+With distinct characteristics, Muslims were perceived as strangers from different cultural backgrounds.
 As courtiers, the Persians had the opportunity to present their culture in traditional costumes, architectural styles, religious rituals and literary narratives.
 It is recorded that Persian officers narrated the Shah Nameh, a Persian national epic, and the story of the heroic Hamza, the Prophet's uncle, to King Narai (O'Kane, 1972:127).